-Reverse engineering might be useful too as a methods for solving problems.
+Reverse engineering might be useful too as a method for solving problems.

-In my professional experience technical problems have at least 2 solutions.
+In my professional experience, technical problems have at least 2 solutions.
 A solution based on technology or a process to address it.
-Ideally, the process based solution is only used in worst case scenario.
+Ideally, the process-based solution is only used in the worst-case scenario.
 It can be your backup plan too.

 Problems you never encountered before and are not familiar with the concepts from them

 Do not fall into the trap of thinking that reading the Wikipedia page you already know everything about the subject.
-The Wikipedia knowledge is only scratching the surface.
+Wikipedia knowledge is only scratching the surface.
 You can use it to revive your understanding but for sure it cannot replace years of study.
-It does not replace an university degree and battlefield experience gained in real life project experience neither.
+It does not replace a university degree and battlefield experience gained in real-life project experience neither.
 I encountered many people that ‘heard’ about the concepts and have a ‘Wikipedia’ knowledge on them and it’s very hard to work with them.
 They rarely truly understand the concepts or how/when to apply them.
 Even more, they sometimes take arguments very personal too.
-After you educate yourself, then you can apply the methods described for the above mentioned type of problems.
+After you educate yourself, then you can apply the methods described for the above-mentioned type of problems.